PierUgit/fmmap/doc/index.md

    function fmmap_sizeof(object) result(nbytes)
    !********************************************************************************************
    !!
-Returns the number of bytes occupied in memory by a scalar object of any type !******************************************************************************************** class(*), intent(in) :: object(..)   !< object of any type (unlimited polymorphic) integer(c_size_t) :: nbytes          !< number of bytes of a scalar of object type
+Returns the number of bytes occupied in memory by a scalar object of any type !!
+   !!
+No needed for standard usage of the library, can be useful for advanced usage !******************************************************************************************** class(*), intent(in) :: object(..)   !< object of any type (unlimited polymorphic) integer(c_size_t) :: nbytes          !< number of bytes of a scalar of object type